Eseperio/yii2-email-accounts-manager/README.md

 Use and manage different email accounts under the same project.
 Features methods to live test the configuration and ensure it is correct.

+### Features

+- Manage multiple email accounts
+- SMTP + IMAP configuration
+- SMTP + IMAP live test
+- Autodiscover SMTP and IMAP settings (when available)

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

 `composer require eseperio/yii2-email-accounts-manager`

+`ext-simplexml` is required for autodiscover feature, but has not been required within composer.json so you can use the library without autodiscover

 Add the migration path to your console config: